Dustin Nickerson: Comedy

 Nickerson began his touring career in the Christian comedy genre.
 He was an opener for John Crist's 2018 tour.

 Nickerson appeared on Kevin Hart Presents: Hart of the City, a Comedy Central program for up-and-coming comics, in 2019.

 Nickerson's first special, Overwhelmed, was recorded during the COVID-19 pandemic and appeared on Amazon Prime Video in 2020.
 He released a memoir and tongue-in-cheek marriage advice book entitled How to Be Married (to Melissa) in 2022, and his second special, It Runs in the Family, was released on YouTube in 2023.
 In addition to his own headlining tour, Nickerson was a regular opener for tours by Taylor Tomlinson—whom he has known since they began in comedy together in Southern California and who authored the foreword of his book—and Nate Bargatze.
 In 2024, he performed in the Netflix Is a Joke Festival and had his first performance on The Tonight Show.
 He has also appeared multiple times on The Late Late Show with James Corden and Tomlinson's After Midnight.

 In addition to touring, Dustin and Melissa Nickerson have since 2020 co-hosted a comedy podcast on family life called Don't Make Me Come Back There that has had more than three million downloads as of June 2025.
 The podcast joined Bargatze's Nateland Podcast Network in 2024.

 Nickerson's comedy has been described as "clean and mean".
 Common themes include parenting, marriage, and aging.

 Personal life

 Nickerson lives in San Diego with Melissa and his three children.
 He has said that his family members have a veto over jokes he might tell about them.
 "What I'm doing is not more important than the relationships in your life.
 'If you don't want me to say it, I won't, he told the Deseret News.
 "I had a family before comedy.
 Lord willing, I'll have a family after comedy."

 After leaving youth ministry, Nickerson continues to identify as a Christian and attends church, although he is not a church member.

-A lifelong Seattle sports fan, Nickerson has frequently referenced the disappointing performance of many Seattle teams in his work.
+A lifelong Seattle sports fan, Nickerson has frequently referenced the disappointing performance of many Seattle teams in his work, but after Super Bowl LX he will begin referencing Sam Darnold as a G.O.A.T.